top of page

 • We are all imperfect humans doing the best we can, with what we know, and when we know better we do better...especially when we can incorporate in our parenting the growing body of knowledge in brain science and human-development.

-• We are all good inside even when we make choices that do not align with who we want to be and how we want to show up in the world; we need the force of self-compassion to rediscover our goodness.
+• We are all good inside even when we act unskillfully and act from a place that does not align with who we want to be and how we want to show up in the world; we need the force of self-compassion to rediscover our goodness.

-• Even though what happened to us in childhood is shaping our reactivity in parenting, with intentional work and self-compassion we can reparent ourselves, with presence we can rewire our brain, and with self-care we can continuously move toward meeting our needs for connection, safety and satisfaction, becoming the parents we want to be.
+• Even though what happened to us in childhood is shaping our reactivity in parenting, with intentional work, somatic opening, and self-compassion we can reparent ourselves, with presence and somatic awareness we can rewire our brain, and with purposeful somatic practices and self-care we can continuously move toward meeting our needs for safety, belonging and dignity, becoming the parents we want to be and aligning with our vision.

 • Making mistakes is human and we are worthy of love even when we act unskillfully